justmedia-pl/tools-app/README.md

 SpringBoot REST API CRUD &amp; H2 SimpleApp
 You can test it on [Heroku]: https://tool2-app.herokuapp.com/

+App on start creates two instances of TOOL's and add it to H2 Database You can list them with https://tool2-app.herokuapp.com/api/tools/all or on your localhost/api/tools/all

 ## How to use the CURD API
 Api is availabe at [api/tools]: https://tool2-app.herokuapp.com/api/tools